 - What are the benefits of connecting with other students?

-- How do I search for an internship or job?
+- How do I search for connections, internships, externships or jobs?

 - Why not just use Facebook, LinkedIn, or other social media to connect with students?